Tony Montana: Fictional character biography

-Later, while in Bolivia, Tony and Omar go on Frank's behalf to see a drug cartel lord, Alejandro Sosa.
-Sosa kills Omar for being a police informant, and makes Tony his business partner.
-At The Babylon nightclub, Tony is shaken down by corrupt narcotics detective Mel Bernstein, who informs him that he has evidence linking Tony to the murders of Rebenga and the Colombian drug dealers.
+Later, Tony and Omar Suárez go to Cochabamba, Bolivia on Frank's behalf to see Alejandro Sosa, a very wealthy and powerful drug cartel lord.
+An argument ensues between Tony and Omar when Omar is enraged at Tony trying to negotiate a deal with Sosa without Frank's approval.
+Sosa has Omar leave, but keeps Tony behind and has Tony watch his men kill Omar from a helicopter for being a police informant.
+Impressed by Tony's integrity, Sosa takes a liking to Tony and they become business partners, but not before Sosa delivers a dire warning for Tony to never betray him.
+Upon returning to Miami, Frank is infuriated at Tony for making an unauthorized deal with Sosa and for Omar's demise, and ends his partnership with Tony.
+At The Babylon nightclub, Tony continues to advance on Elvira, further angering Frank.
+Mel Bernstein, a corrupt narcotics detective shakes down Tony and informs him that he has evidence linking Tony to the murders of Rebenga and the Colombian drug dealers.
 Bernstein proposes to "tax" Tony on his transactions in return for police protection and information.
 Tony is convinced that Frank sent Bernstein, because only Frank would know details about the murders.
 While talking to Bernstein, Tony sees Gina dancing with a low-level drug dealer.
 Enraged, Tony beats the dealer and slaps Gina, stopping only after Manny calms him down.
 Manny drives Gina home and tells her she can do better than those lowlifes and that Tony is only looking out for her.
-However, when Gina admits an interest in Manny, he freezes, remembering Tony's tirade.
+However, when Gina admits an interest in Manny, he freezes, remembering Tony's warning.

 Later that night, two men attempt to kill Tony.
-He escapes and becomes convinced that Frank ordered his death.
-Tony and Manny track Frank down to his car dealership and kill him and Bernstein with silenced pistols.
+He escapes and suspects Frank was behind the attempted hit.
+Tony and Manny track Frank down to his car dealership and is killed by Manny after his admission to the hit.
+Bernstein is killed shortly after by Tony during an exchange of words.
 Afterward, Tony goes to Frank's house, telling Elvira that her lover is dead and that he wants her.
 Over the next year and a half, Tony makes $75 million from the 2,000 kilograms of cocaine he brings to America.
 He soon makes $10–15 million monthly in profits from his business relationship with Sosa.
 He marries Elvira and takes over Frank's empire, purchasing a large mansion and other luxuries, such as a pet tiger.
 Tony also creates many legal businesses as fronts, including a hair salon managed by Gina.
-Cracks in Tony's "American dream" begin to form, however, as he and Elvira become addicted to cocaine.
-His banker demands more money, warning that it is getting increasingly more difficult to hide drug money.
-Meanwhile, Manny and Gina begin dating behind her brother's back, being afraid of Tony's wrath should he find out.
+However, Tony's rise and empire soon begin to fall.
+Tony and Elvira become addicted to cocaine.
+His marriage to Elvira and his friendship with Manny become strained.
+Jerry, Tony's banker, demands more money, advising it is getting increasingly more difficult to hide drug money.
+Meanwhile, Manny and Gina begin dating behind her brother's back, fearing Tony's wrath should he find out.